ajayrtk/Spark-learning/1-Introduction to Apache Spark.md

   * MLib - Machine learning
   * GraphX - Graph processing
   * Structured processing - Stream processing
-* written in Scala - Functional programming language that runs in a JVM
+* Written in Scala - Functional programming language that runs in a JVM
 * Spark shell - interactive for learning, data exploration or ad hoc analytics available in Python and Scala
 * Spark Application - for large-scale data processing available in Python | Java and Scala
 * Distributed processing framework